simonw/llm/docs/usage.md

 To switch from ChatGPT 3.5 (the default) to GPT-4 if you have access:

-    llm 'Ten names for cheesecakes' -4
+    llm 'Ten names for cheesecakes' -m gpt4

+You can use `-m 4` as an even shorter shortcut.

 Pass `--model <model name>` to use a different model.